THE CONFERENCE ROOM

 I'm not deaf, by the way.
 I do in fact hear your idiotic sighs of relief.
 "Oh, thank FSM!
 An easy first mission!
 This isn't nearly as bad as I thought!"
 Tough luck, kiddos, there's more to it than that.
 I'll be splitting you into two squads: Alpha and Beta.
 You can divide yourselves up, but we have to hit both objectives at the same time.
 When the squids spot you, they'll realize that we in fact have more than ten functional fighters, and they'll ignore Anabais's diversion to wipe out Squad Alpha before they can acquire the stellaplex.

 Beta will head east toward our old nacelle.
 We expect the hiltorel sent up ships equipped with harpoons to slow its descent.
 The desperate calamari bastards are probably looking for scraps, and they've almost certainly raided it by now.
 We would've left it alone, but our engineers suggested a plan to recover it.
 Acting Captain Retard made it an order, so now we're bringing it with us.
 Squad Beta will be equipped with a set of large hooks you'll affix firmly to the inner hull, spaced well apart, right where the nacelle was ripped from the Nemesis.
 Get the scavengers to scram, and get to work.
+We'll have the Nemesis pick it up when we leave.
 And, finally, as a side objective: we need a local to interrogate so we can feel out the political situation in the area.
 Try to get one home unharmed.

 Sort yourselves out and get down to the hangar within thirty minutes, or we'll string you to the hull.